Advanced Research Projects Agencies (ARPAs)

 Overview

 Advanced Research Projects Agencies (ARPAs) are specialized government organizations designed to drive breakthrough scientific research and innovation, especially in areas with weak commercial incentives and high risks.
 ARPAs invest in early-stage research with outsized potential—supporting projects that, if successful, could transform entire fields.
 Unlike most government R&D funders, ARPAs operate with lean structures, flexible contracting, and empowered program managers who can rapidly launch and pivot programs, curate research teams, and actively shape project outcomes.
 This “high-risk, high-reward” model has produced major advances—from GPS and mRNA vaccines to cutting-edge AI systems and biosecurity technologies—and inspired similar efforts globally.
-By working at an ARPA, you can help shape how tens of millions of dollars in R&D funding are spent—guiding expert research teams to develop breakthrough technologies that would otherwise struggle to emerge.1
+By working at an ARPA, you can help shape how tens of millions of dollars in R&D funding are spent—guiding expert research teams to develop breakthrough technologies that would otherwise struggle to emerge.

-The ARPA concept originated during the Cold War, with the Department of Defense’s creation of an Advanced Research Projects Agency (now DARPA2) amid growing technological competition with the Soviet Union.
+The ARPA concept originated during the Cold War, with the Department of War’s creation of an Advanced Research Projects Agency (now DARPA) amid growing technological competition with the Soviet Union.
 Over the following decades, DARPA’s broad success in developing revolutionary technologies—including the precursor to the internet (ARPANET), the personal computer, GPS, lasers, stealth technology, and advancements in robotics and AI—made it a template for government-funded innovation.
 Other federal departments followed suit, creating their own ARPAs to drive breakthroughs in their respective fields: HSARPA for the Department of Homeland Security in 2002, IARPA for the intelligence agencies in 2006, ARPA-E in the Department of Energy in 2009, and ARPA-H in the Department of Health and Human Services in 2022.
 These ARPAs—collectively overseeing ~$7 billion in R&D funding annually—serve as one of the US government’s primary mechanisms for funding early-stage, ambitious ideas that are unlikely to attract private-sector investment and often considered too risky for traditional research grant programs.

 This guide explains each ARPA’s relevance to emerging technologies and how you can pursue ARPA roles, from early-career fellowships to senior program management positions.